-6.2.4 Impact

-Do we contribute to higher benefits?
+6.1.2.4 Impact: Do we contribute to higher benefits?

 The program does make some contribution to the health sector in the country, but in order to contribute to achieving the Sustainable Development Goals, a lot more action needs to be taken.
-There is good potential to make positive contributions to cross-cutting issues and overarching policies, such as human rights, rule of law, and different dimensions of poverty alleviation - including improving the living conditions of the target groups, but these issue should be tackled within the overall health reform in the country.
+There is good potential to make positive contributions to cross-cutting issues and overarching policies, such as human rights, rule of law, and different dimensions of poverty alleviation - including improving the living conditions of the target groups - but these issues should be tackled within the overall health reform in the country.

 Necessary budget allocations for a more comprehensive drug service enhancement need to be made if a true impact is to be made for the benefit of PWUD in Kosovo.
 It should be borne in mind that in order to improve the living conditions of PWID, MMT can only be one contribution and that a broader range of services to PWUD should be developed (or scaled-up) around it.
-This includes a range of coordinated services to PWUD from low-threshold Harm Reduction services to long-term rehabilitation to support client's stabilization, psychosocial wellbeing, and reintegration into their families and the labour market.
-According to the MoH, such measures are foreseen, but processes to come from strategy to action take a long time and ownership for a comprehensive, human rights and needs based drug policy is still low among some of the crucial stakeholders.
-What seems to be lacking also, is a wider coordinated concept combined with the necessary programming activities that comprises a variety of services across the country and strategies for a comprehensive and coordinated response across all relevant actors in this field.
+This includes a range of coordinated services from low-threshold Harm Reduction services to long-term rehabilitation to support client's stabilization, psychosocial wellbeing, livelihoods, and reintegration into their families.